The 20 Best Spinocerebellar Ataxia Type 4 Doctors in The United States

 Offers Telehealth

-Susan Perlman is a Neurologist in Los Angeles, California.
+Susan Perlman is a Neurologist practicing medicine in Los Angeles, California.
 Dr. Perlman is rated as an Elite provider by MediFind in the treatment of Spinocerebellar Ataxia Type 4.
-Her top areas of expertise are Spinocerebellar Ataxia, Friedreich Ataxia, Drug Induced Dyskinesia, and Olivopontocerebellar Atrophy.
+She is also highly rated in 51 other conditions, according to our data.
+Her clinical expertise encompasses Spinocerebellar Ataxia, Friedreich Ataxia, Drug Induced Dyskinesia, and Olivopontocerebellar Atrophy.

 Elite in Spinocerebellar Ataxia Type 4